Ilan12346-maya/termux-usb-Examples/usb-serial/README.md

 # USB Serial Communication

-This directory contains a C program and a shell script for reading data from a USB serial device (e.g., an Arduino) in Termux.
+This directory contains a C program and a shell script for reading data from a USB serial device (tested with Arduino Leonardo) in Termux.

 ## Files